OfficeDev/office-js-docs-pr/docs/outlook/internet-headers.md

 ## Recommended practices

-Currently, the underlying infrastructure for this feature limits the cumulative number of named properties on a user's mailbox.
-When the quota is exhausted, you can't create any more named properties on that mailbox, which can result in unexpected behavior from clients that rely on named properties to function.
-Due to this limitation, we recommend the following guidelines as you design and implement your add-in.
+Currently, internet headers are a finite resource on a user's mailbox.
+When the quota is exhausted, you can't create any more internet headers on that mailbox, which can result in unexpected behavior from clients that rely on this to function.

+Apply the following guidelines when you create internet headers in your add-in.

-- Create the minimum number of headers required for your scenarios.
+- Create the minimum number of headers required.
-- Name headers such that you can reuse and update their values later.
+- Name headers so that you can reuse and update their values later.
+As such, avoid naming headers in a variable manner (for example, based on user input, timestamp, etc.).

 ## See also